symblai/symbl-docs/docs/conversation-api/api-reference/trackers.md

 ---

-:::note In Beta Phase
+:::info In Beta
-This feature is in the Beta phase.
-If you have any questions, ideas or suggestions please reach out to us at devrelations@symbl.ai.
+This feature is in [Beta](/docs/product-releases).
+If you have questions or comments, email [support@symbl.ai](mailto:support@symbl.ai).
 :::

-This API allows you to get all the [Trackers](/docs/concepts/trackers) from your conversation.
+The Trackers API allows you to get all the [Trackers](/docs/concepts/trackers) from your conversation.

 ### Authentication